ReturnHelper/return-request-api-docs/source/Webhook.rst

 to notify a new inventory has been created in the warehouse.
 Customers can further call :ref:`method-updatereturninventoryhandling` to assign handling once the inventory has been created.

-Please note that if multiple multiple packages are sent with the same tracking number of label, multiple inventories will be created.
-(Multiple notifications will be sent)
+If multiple packages are sent with the same tracking number of label, multiple inventories will be created.
+(Multiple notifications will be sent).
+Each of them has their own inventory id, but they share the same shipment id and return request id.

+See :ref:`gettingstarted-ReturnArrival` for more information.

 category: ``newInventoryCreated``